Knife Steel Info

 Molybdenum Vanadium Steel

 A common type of stainless steel that is of good quality.
 Very durable, great for beginners and people who are rough with their knives.
-Easy to re-sharpen but needs to be re-sharpened more quickly than other varieties.
+Easy to re-sharpen but needs to be maintained more frequently than other varieties.

 VG-10 Steel